LINs-lab/cluster_tutorial/docs/Custom_Containerized_Environment.md

 # Accelerating the pulling stage

-Instead of pulling determinedai's images from Docker Hub, you can pull them from our Harbor registry.
+Instead of pulling DeterminedAI's images from Docker Hub, you can pull them from our Harbor registry.

 Check out [here](https://harbor.lins.lab/harbor/projects/2/repositories/environments/) to see the available images.
 You can also ask the system admin to add or update the images.